vmstio/docs/content/about/infrastructure.md

 The managed load balancer service performs TLS termination at the Internet edge.
 This edge supports IPv4 and IPv6 connectivity as of March 2026.

-The load balancer hands off traffic to managed instances of Envoy running on our Kubernetes nodes.
+The load balancer hands off traffic to managed instances of [Envoy](https://www.envoyproxy.io) running on our Kubernetes nodes.
-We use the [Gateway API](https://gateway-api.sigs.k8s.io) provided by DigitalOcean's managed Cilium deployment to manage the network configuration and HTTP routing.
+We use the [Gateway API](https://gateway-api.sigs.k8s.io) provided by DigitalOcean's managed [Cilium](https://cilium.io) deployment to manage the network configuration and HTTP routing.

 From there, traffic is passed to the Mastodon pods, which run a custom implemention of the Mastodon networking stack to include [Thruster](https://github.com/basecamp/thruster) to perform caching of static assets as well as native HTTP/2 connectivity between pods.
-Within the pods, traffic is then proxied directly to Puma which is the native Mastodon web service.
+Within the pods, traffic is then proxied directly to [Puma](https://puma.io), which is the native Mastodon web service.

-Streaming traffic is passed from Envoy directly to the Node.js web service running on those pods without any additional customization.
+Streaming traffic is passed from Envoy directly to the Node.js provided [Websocket](https://github.com/websockets/ws) running on those pods without any additional customization.

 ![Reverse Proxy Diagram](/reverse-proxy.png)